Ruchita-0310/Diatom_consortium_genomics/data_analysis.md

 # Diatom Consortia: Metagenomic and Metatranscriptomic Pipeline
 This repository documents the workflow used to assemble, polish, bin, classify, annotate, and compare genomes and transcriptomes from a diatom associated microbial consortium.
-The current workflow combines long read metagenomic assembly, short read polishing, metagenomic binning, contig level taxonomic screening, organelle identification, marker based phylogenetic analyses, transcriptome analysis, BRAKER4 ET gene prediction, nuclear enriched genome generation, functional annotation, expression integration, repeat aware gene curation, four genome nucleotide comparison, secondary protein orthology analysis, and Hi C contact network analysis.
+The current workflow combines long read metagenomic assembly, short read polishing, metagenomic binning, contig level taxonomic screening, organelle identification, marker based phylogenetic analyses, transcriptome analysis, BRAKER4 ET gene prediction, nuclear enriched genome generation, functional annotation, expression integration, repeat aware gene curation, four genome nucleotide comparison, secondary protein orthology analysis, ORF level comparative metatranscriptomics, and Hi C contact network analysis.

 The current manuscript level comparative gene analysis uses a repeat and plastid quality controlled set of 14,941 Deer Lake nuclear genes and compares them by `dc-megablast` with *Nitzschia inconspicua*, *Seminavis robusta*, *Phaeodactylum tricornutum*, and *Thalassiosira pseudonana*.
 OrthoFinder is retained as a secondary protein level analysis.
 Historical PT and TP pairwise BLASTN sections remain below for provenance, but the final four comparator BLASTN workflow is documented in Section 21.

+A separate ORF level comparative metatranscriptomic analysis was subsequently performed from the Deer Lake **nf-core/metatdenovo** output.
+This analysis uses expressed TransDecoder ORFs, reciprocal best BLASTP hits against the same four reference diatoms, a within Deer Lake expression percentile, and integrated KOfam, EggNOG, and direct Pfam/HMMER annotation.
+The new workflow is documented in Section 23 and is complementary to, rather than a replacement for, the 14,941 nuclear gene BLASTN analysis.

 ---